Service Offering Diagrams: Visual Ways to Explain Complex Business Models

 Start by listing every step in your service delivery.
 Write them down in order from first customer contact to final delivery.
 Don't skip small steps like follow-up emails or quality checks.

 Finally, add the people involved at each step.
 Show which team member handles each task.
 This helps backers understand your staffing needs and daily operations.
 Smart service offering diagrams planning starts here.
+But what happens if you skip one of these crucial steps?

 Choosing the Right Diagram Type